Erasmus+ funding information

 - A decision re the success of the application should be available in 10 – 12 weeks after the closing date of application.

-Courses offered by Alpha College fall into Key Action 1 – Mobility for School Education Staff.
+Courses offered by Twin English Centre Dublin (formerly Alpha College of English) fall into Key Action 1 – Mobility for School Education Staff.
 As well as General English language courses other courses specifically designed for teachers can be found by clicking the button below: